 An event celebrating the work of one of Israel’s leading dramatists, Hanoch Levin, to mark the publishing of Hanoch Levin: Collected Plays Volumes 1, 2 and 3 from Oberon Books.

-Chaired by writer and producer David Lan with speaker contributions from director Ari Folman and director and playwright Amir Nizar Zuabi and friend and collaborator Vitek Tracz.
-The introduction will be from Lilian Barreto (actress and director of the Hanoch Levin Estate) and the event will also include readings by actors from Levin's work by actors Steffan Rhodri, Pippa Nixon, Rosie Cavaliero and Sylvestra Le Touzel.
+Chaired by writer and producer David Lan with speaker contributions from director Ari Folman and director, playwright Amir Nizar Zuabi and friend and collaborator Vitek Tracz.
+The introduction will be from Lilian Barreto (actress and director of the Hanoch Levin Estate) and the event will also include readings from Levin's work by actors Steffan Rhodri, Pippa Nixon, Rosie Cavaliero and Sylvestra Le Touzel.

 Hanoch Levin, by almost general consent, is Israel's greatest playwright.